Scala Module Configuration

 Common Configuration Overrides

-This example shows some of the common tasks you may want to override on a {language}Module: specifying the mainClass, adding additional sources/resources, generating resources, and setting compilation/run options.
+This example shows some of the common tasks you may want to override on a ScalaModule: specifying the mainClass, adding additional sources/resources, generating resources, and setting compilation/run options.
+We also define it as a RootModule, so its sources will live in the top-level src/ folder and its tasks can be called directly via compile or run without needing a foo. module prefix.

 build.mill (download, browse)